archfirst/keel/README.md

 * Home - This loads the mainnav as well as one each of three sample widgets.
 Note that widget loading order is NOT guaranteed.
 If widgets need to appear in a specific order, they should be given specific ID'd locations in which to render.
 These currently all render to the `section.content` element.
 * One, Two, Three - These pages load three copies of each of the three sample widgets.
 This shows the capability of loading multiple instances of each widget on the same page.

 Note that each of the non-mainnav sample widgets is labeled with its cid to show the individual instances.
 On route changes, these cid numbers continue to increase as each widget is destroyed and recreated on a page change.
-Investigating the performance impact of this is a TODO below.

-## TODOS
-* In this pattern, all widgets are destroyed and re-created on each new route.
-This has proven more reliable than having certain long-running widgets (such as a header or footer) across routes.
-Need to investigate performance gain/loss and/or whether long-running widgets can be made more reliable.
-* Programmatically determine some grunt options
-* Add unit testing framework
-* Add documentation solutions to build (docco/jsdoc)
-* Add image optimization to build
-* Expand pattern and build process to work with multiple applications